dnadella787/Argparse-for-CPP/README.md

     void argument::set_nargs(int)

 Set the number of additional arguments that should be included after any of the allowable flags.
 Note that n_args is set to 1 by default, to change this you need to use this function or set_action will also automatically change it.
-Compiler will only allow you to set nargs for the action STORE_APPEND
+Compiler will only allow you to set nargs for the action APPEND

     void argument::set_requirement(bool)